 However, few composers given a brace of trumpets and timpani to augment the orchestra could express exultation better than Bach; he frequently showed himself at his most ebullient with texts that allowed him this extravagance.
 So it must be assumed that he had good reasons for softening the tone of his expression in this particular fantasia.

 In fact he moderates the celebratory tone of this work even further by using the darker sounds of the oboe d’amore in three of its movements, the opening chorus, the alto aria and the final chorale.
-True, he does double the chorale in the opening fantasia with a cornet but he gives the instrument no individual or ceremonial role; its function is traditional and practical.
+True, he does double the chorale in the opening fantasia with a cornet but he gives the instrument no individual or ceremonial role; its function is rather more traditional and practical.

 Bach′s cantatas for this third day of Christmas are all very different and there seems to be little that unites them musically.
 C 248/3 is the only one to begin (and end) with a chorus supported by an orchestra which includes trumpets and drums.
 C 64 commences with a vigorous vocal motet and C 151 a translucent soprano aria.
 In terms of its vigour and vitality the fantasia for C 133 lies somewhere in the middle.
-Perhaps, unsurprisingly, the cantatas composed for this third day were traditionally thought to be more moderate, and possibly reflective, than those for Christmas Day.
+Perhaps, unsurprisingly, the cantatas composed for this third day were traditionally thought to be more moderate, and possibly reflective, than those for Christmas Day itself.

 It seems that Bach, with the experience of a man who had by now composed well over one hundred cantatas, more than half of them during his eighteen months in Leipzig, could well eschew expressions of the obvious and self-evident.
 Part of the explanation for his rapid, secure and confident development as an artist arose from his growing awareness of the many ways in which the various subtle shades and levels of human emotions might be powerfully expressed, with the maximum of nuance, through established musical forms.
 It was simply no longer necessary to underline the obvious as he was sometimes wont to do in his earliest years.
-It almost seems as if every text, no matter what its inherent literary quality, had the potential to stimulate in him a distinctive emotional response with a particular, often unique emphasis, here a little darker, there a trifle more intense.
+It almost seems as if every text, no matter what its inherent literary quality, had the potential to stimulate in him a distinctive emotional response with a particular, often unique emphasis; here a little darker, there a trifle more intense.
 In this way, every chorus and aria becomes a new and inimitable challenge leading him to create a repertoire with an unsurpassed range of invention through which he virtually never repeated himself.

 This text, from the opening words, stresses the personal and individual response of joyousness that a Christian may find in the sound of Jesus and the word of God.
 There is, of course, a sense of communal joy expressed in the opening chorus too; but it does not need to be emblazoned from the skies; hence the lack of ceremonial trumpets.